Ventricular diseases. Ventricular extrasystole. Correct diagnosis of the disease

 • nausea, vomiting, diarrhea.

-Cordaron is usually prescribed for frequent supraventricular or ventricular premature beats that cannot be treated by other means.
+Cordarone is usually prescribed for frequent supraventricular or ventricular extrasystole that cannot be treated with other drugs.

-For the development of the effect, it is necessary to constantly take the drug for at least a week, and then usually take 2-day breaks.
+To develop the effect, you must constantly take the drug for at least a week, and then usually take 2-day breaks.

-The drug has similar contraindications with bisoprolol, plus:
+The drug has similar contraindications to bisoprolol, plus:

 • iodine intolerance and thyroid disease;